Panama's Martinelli appeals court decision ruling him ineligible for 2024 election | Politics

 Panama's Martinelli appeals court decision ruling him ineligible for 2024 election

 Panamanian ex-President Ricardo Martinelli and his team have appealed an electoral court's decision finding him ineligible to run in this year's presidential elections, Martinelli's lawyer told Reuters on Thursday.
-The court declared him ineligible earlier this week, citing his inability to run due to a nearly 11-year prison sentence for money laundering.
+The court declared him ineligible on Monday, citing his inability to run due to a nearly 11-year prison sentence for money laundering.
+Panama's constitution bars anyone sentenced to a prison term of five years or more from serving as president.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)